AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Acknowledgments

 \section{Acknowledgments}

-This work has been financially supported by the Spanish State Research Agency (AEI) and the European Regional Development Fund (ERDF, EU) under Project No.~PID2023-148160NB-I00 and No.~PID2019-105554GB-I00 (MCIN/AEI/10.13039/501100011033).
+This work has been financially supported by the Spanish State Research Agency (AEI) and the European Regional Development Fund (ERDF, EU) under Project No.~PID2019-105554GB-I00 (MCIN/AEI/10.13039/501100011033) and PID2023-148160NB-I00 (MCIN/AEI/10.13039/501100011033).